-Firstly, we will take a look at Scrum framework.
-It is built upon the idea of splitting projects into smaller chunks that could usually are delivered every 2-4 weeks.
-The Bigger project is broken down into smaller parts called Epics, which are broken down into user stories (features) and tasks.
+The Scrum framework is built upon the idea of splitting projects into smaller chunks that could usually be delivered every two to four weeks.
+A large project is broken down into smaller parts called Epics, which are broken down still further into user stories (features) and tasks.
 The most important part of Scrum methodology is a chunk of a project called Sprint.
-To put in simple words, Sprint is a set of tasks (user stories) selected from the backlog that would be delivered in the future iteration.
-For software teams, it includes issues, bug fixes or features that need to included in next release of the product.
+In simple terms, Sprint is a set of tasks (user stories) selected from the backlog that would be delivered in the future iteration.
+For software teams, it includes issues, bug fixes, or features that need to be included in the next release of the product.

 Also, daily scrums and retrospectives, as well as management of the project and tracking the status of current Sprint would not be possible without the detailed Agile charts.
 Light (free) version of Agile plugin comes with Cumulative Flow, basic Burndown and Velocity charts.
 PRO version is additionally equipped with Lead time, Average lead time, Trackers cumulative flow, advanced Burnup and Burndown charts—separately for issues, story points, hours.
 The user can filter all charts by tracker, priority, author, assignee, target version (Sprint version), subject, estimated time, and percent of a task done/finished.
 You can also add your own filters.
 All diagrams are described more detailed in the

-Share your insights with the community and let us know which tool or feature you find most useful in your project.
+Share your insights with the community, and let us know which tool or feature you find most useful in your project.
 Leave a comment with your feedback below.